KeighanG/Research_Templates/README.md

 # Singlet Oxygen, Triplet States & Chemical Actinometry Templates
+*** DISCLAIMER *** The templates in this repository may be outdated.
+While the fundamental principles behind these scripts remain valid, research is an evolving process, and the code will inevitably change over time.
+Therefore, this repository should be used as a reference only.
+It is your responsibility to verify that any calculations applied to your data align with the most current knowledge in the field.

 This repository contains:
   - The scripts required to analyze singlet oxygen experimental data using a chemical probe of furfuryl alcohol and a reference sensitizer of perinapthenone.
   - The scripts required to analyze "double probe" experiments for simultaneous triplet state and singlet oxygen quantification